Suprane Generic Name & Formulations

-Coughing, breath holding, apnea, nausea, vomiting, laryngospasm, pharyngitis, oxyhemoglobin desaturation, headache, increased secretions/salivation, conjunctivitis, arrhythmias, hypotension; malignant hyperthermia, perioperative hyperkalemia, QT prolongation, torsade de pointes, transient elevated glucose or WBC counts, post-op agitation in children.
+Coughing, breath holding, apnea, nausea, vomiting, laryngospasm, pharyngitis, oxyhemoglobin desaturation, headache, increased secretions/salivation, conjunctivitis, arrhythmias, hypotension; perioperative hyperkalemia, QT prolongation, torsade de pointes, transient elevated glucose or WBC counts, post-op agitation in children.